 - 1. Tuberculin (TB) skin test, TB Gold blood test, or T-spot test in the last year.
-The College nurse is able to do the TB skin test on the Cleveland campus.
+Tuberculin testing can be obtained from the local public health department, the occupational health departments at your local clinic or hospital, or your private physician.
 If you have tested positive in the past, you need to submit a copy of the positive skin test, chest x-ray report, any treatment received, and complete a previous positive form (available from the college nurse). - 2.
 Influenza vaccination is required for all students and staff.
 If applying in late spring and summer, flu shots are not available.
 In that case, you will need to get the shot as soon as it becomes available in fall.
-If you are unable to receive the vaccination due to health reasons or religious convictions, you will be required to fill out the Waiver Form and have your health care provider or clergy complete the appropriate sections. - 3.
-COVID-19 vaccination is required for all students and staff.
-If you are unable to receive the vaccination due to health reasons or religious convictions, you will be required to fill out the Waiver Form and have your health care provider or clergy complete the appropriate sections.
+If you are unable to receive the vaccination due to health reasons or religious convictions, you will be required to fill out a Waiver Form and have your health care provider or clergy complete the appropriate sections.